hackfrederick/hackathon2016/beginner.md

 # Beginner track

-This pages shows a project
+This page shows a project
-that is aimed at beginner's.
+that is aimed at beginners.
-It will carefully walk through the steps required to make a functioning project.
+It will carefully walk through the steps required to make a functioning code project.

+## Goal and overview

+TODO

 ## Get ready to write code

 We write code in a plain text format.
-This has a very specific meaning for computers.
-To write in plain text,
-we need a text editor.
+This has a very specific meaning for computers, but suffice it to say that to write in plain text, we need a text editor.
-If you known Windows,
+If you know Windows,
 Notepad is a text editor.
 Microsoft Word is not a text editor;
 it is a word processor,